rahmathidayat1203/basic-crud-data-api-student/README.md

 ![RESULT 6](/images/images-result6.png "IMAGES RESULT 6")

+## DEMO API

+# for trying demo use this link and try with your postman app

+- for key column input register like this
+  -- firstName
+  -- lastName
+  -- Nim
+  -- Address
+  -- Faculty
+  -- Major
+  -- Email
+  -- Password
+  -- Status

 ### USER MANUAL

 - use `npm i` for install all dependcies what i use in this projects and .